Dirty Down Patina vs Green Stuff World patinas

 Moss: Dirty Down product has been applied on the left, and Green Stuff World product on the right.

-In this comparison, the same piece has been painted using the equivalent patinas from Dirty Down and Green Stuff World in order to compare the differences between the finishes of both products.
+In this comparison, the same piece was painted using the equivalent patinas from Dirty Down and Green Stuff World to compare the differences between the finishes of both products.

-As can be seen in the images, both products are very similar and provide comparable finishes and effects, although they do present certain variations.
-These may be due to the intrinsic differences between the products, both in their components and formulation as well as in their application.
-In fact, the same product can produce several finishes depending on how it is applied.
+As can be seen in the images, both products are very similar and provide similar finishes and effects, although they do exhibit certain variations.
+These may be due to intrinsic differences between the products, including their components, formulation, and application.
+In fact, the same product can produce different finishes depending on how it is applied.

-The two pieces showing the greatest similarity are those used to recreate the verdigris effect, whereas a greater divergence can be seen in the rust effects over iron or steel.
-But, once again, the different application possibilities offered by both products have an influence.
-In this particular case, the process followed was as identical as possible within the inherent limitations of manual application.
+The two pieces that show the greatest similarity are those used to recreate the verdigris effect, while greater divergence is evident in the rust effects on iron or steel.
+But, again, the different application possibilities offered by both products play a role.
+In this particular case, a process as identical as possible was followed within the limitations inherent to manual application.

-It is impossible to determine unequivocally the superiority of one product over the other because preference generally depends on the tastes and needs of each user.
-Even so, in this case, these differences can be observed in the fact that Dirty Down offers slightly more satin finishes, whereas the finish of the water soluble patinas is always matte.
+It is impossible to unequivocally determine the superiority of one product over the other because preference generally depends on the tastes and needs of each user.
+Even so, in this case, these differences can be observed in the fact that Dirty Down offers satin results with the Water Soluble Paint – Rust Effect, while the finish of the water-soluble patinas is always matte.
+All these application examples can be further developed by the painter themselves by activating the paint with water, removing product, adding more product, or adding another color to improve the finish—which can be done with both products.

-Apart from this difference, there may be variations in the tone of the pigment, which is also affected by the way the product itself works, since the same combination is not always achieved.
-It is necessary to insist that the final result may be conditioned by the user depending on how it has been applied and combined with other products.
-Some users will consider the application of the water soluble patinas to be more convenient, while others may prefer Dirty Down because of their familiarity with its behavior and application.
+Apart from this difference, there may be variations in the pigment’s hue, which is also affected by the product’s performance itself, as the same combination is not always achieved.
+It is important to emphasize that the result may depend on the user, depending on how they have applied it and combined it with other products.
+Some will find water-soluble patinas easier to apply, while others may prefer Dirty Down due to familiarity with its behavior and application.

-However, the major difference lies in the substances that compose each product.
-Dirty Down contains acetone, a toxic element that may be harmful to health, unlike GSW patinas, which do not present this drawback.
-Toxic substances release vapors during application, and it is advisable to work in a ventilated area.
+However, the main difference lies in the substances that make up each product.
+Dirty Down contains alcohol, acetone, and xylene, which are highly volatile and toxic substances that can be harmful to health, unlike GSW patinas, which do not have this drawback.
+These toxic substances give off fumes during application, so it is advisable to work in a well-ventilated area and wear a special mask designed for organic vapors.

-The very surface on which the patina is applied also affects the finish.
-For all these reasons, there are so many variables regarding the final finish that each product may provide that it becomes impossible, as already mentioned, to assess the superiority of one patina over another.
+The surface to which the patina is applied also affects the finish.
+This is why there are so many variables regarding the final finish that each product can provide, making it impossible, as previously noted, to assess the superiority of one patina over another.

 How much do Dirty Down and Green Stuff World patinas cost?